Astrill’s marketing team does a great job of advertising it as one of the best VPNs out there — but are they telling the truth about how good it is?

 Astrill’s IP and DNS leak protection is lacking, and I definitely don’t recommend using it.
 There are many other options out there that will keep you safe and anonymous.

 I tested its Kill Switch on my MacBook and it did the job.
-The moment I closed the VPN, it also blocked my internet access.
+However, the moment I closed the VPN, it also blocked my internet access.
+This was inconvenient because I had to restart my WiFi connection.

-On Windows devices, Astrill’s kill switch is called App Guard, and it allows you to manually select the apps you don’t want to run without a VPN.
+On Windows devices, Astrill’s offers App Guard, and it allows you to manually select the apps you don’t want to run without a VPN.
 This protects your online identity and keeps your IP address hidden.
 The classic Kill Switch works just fine with the macOS and Linux clients, so your identity will be safe even if the VPN disconnects.

 Keep in mind that App Guard is slightly different from the classic kill switch.
 App Guard allows you to choose which apps to tunnel, while the kill switch will block all your apps from accessing the internet in case of a failure.